0xferrous/ethx/README.md

 ### Send through a Safe

-This wraps the inner call into Safe `execTransaction(...)` calldata and sends it to the Safe itself.
+This uses the encoder abstraction to wrap the inner call into Safe `execTransaction(...)` calldata and send the outer transaction to the Safe itself.

 ```bash
 ethx send \